amandakoka/bookwish/README.md

 </details>

 ### Wishlist
-- Once on the wishlist page users can add a book they'd like, edit them and even delete them.
+- If a user presses the wishlist in the navbar without signing in they are redirected to the log in page and shown a message saying you need to log into your account to see your wishlist.
+Once a user is signed in, they can add books to their wishlist, as well as edit and delete them.
+The wishlist items are personalized to each user, ensuring that only they can see and modify their own wishlist.
 <details>
 <summary>Screenshots</summary>
 <br>